strongbox/strongbox-docs/Maven-Indexer.md

 The Maven Indexer scans through `maven-metadata.xml` files and produces a compressed Lucene Index which can be downloaded by consumers.

+# What Kind Of Information Does The Maven Indexer Keep?

+The Maven Indexer keeps a record of the following information:

+* GAV coordinates (`groupId`, `artifactId`, `version`, `packaging`, `classifier`)
+* SHA-1 checksums
+* Fully qualified class names contained in the artifact

 # What Is The Maven Indexer Used For In The Strongbox Project?

 The Maven Indexer is used for integration with IDE-s.